herzik-lab/ANTIDOTE/README.md

     /path/to/class3D/job1/:
       - label: true_label

-    /path/to/class3D/job1/:
+    /path/to/class3D/job2/:
       - label: true_label
 ```

-More options for the input YAML file can be found in this [example file](https://github.com/herzik-lab/ANTIDOTE/blob/main/examples/example_training_config.yaml) in `./examples/`.
+More options for the input YAML file can be found in the [example file](https://github.com/herzik-lab/ANTIDOTE/blob/main/examples/example_training_config.yaml) in `./examples/`.

-A series of ANTIDOTE models can be trained directly from the YAML file using the `train` command:
+A series of ANTIDOTE models can be trained directly from the YAML file using the `train` command, which will spawn a hyperparameter search and continue to train the model with the highest score after hyperparameter evaluation:

 ```
 (antidote) $ antidote train --from-yaml /path/to/yaml